Chapter 2: The Master's and Education Specialist Degrees

 K. Accelerated Bachelor-Master Program*

-The Accelerated Bachelor-Master program offers the opportunity for outstanding students to advance their careers in a significant way by pursuing a Bachelor and a Master degree in an accelerated and coordinated program.
+The Accelerated Bachelor-Master program offers the opportunity for outstanding students to advance their careers in a significant way by pursuing a bachelor and a master degree in an accelerated and coordinated program.
 It provides the opportunity to high performing undergraduate students who pursue this program to count nine graduate credit hours of coursework towards both the graduate and the undergraduate programs.
-These credit hours will count as unrestricted electives in the bachelor degree.
-A student can join this program in their sophomore or junior year.
+A student can join the accelerated program after completion of a minimum of 75 credit hours toward the completion of the bachelor degree at time of application.
 Doctoral degrees are excluded from this accelerated program.
 Graduate education involves a close working relationship between a student and a Graduate Faculty mentor, and the Accelerated Bachelor-Master Degree Program develops this relationship early in a student's career.

 *In previous handbooks, these programs were called concurrent.
 The name was changed in Summer 2022.